meom-group/data-tools-inventory/uncertainty-quantification-inverse-methods/mapping-data-assimilation-tools.md

 <hr style="border:1px solid blue">

-This tool compute the spectrum of an input model state in the basis of the spherical harmonics.
+This tool computes the spectrum of an input model state in the basis of the spherical harmonics.

 Automatic iteration on 2D slices is applied if the tool is provided with a 3D or 4D state or with an ensemble of states.